Jay Morris: Unseating Sam Little

+Senate tenure

+In 2026, Morris authored, pre filed, then presented Senate Bills 116, 121, and 130 to the Senate and Governmental Affairs Committee.
+The bills were legislation to redraw Louisiana districts after the U.S. Supreme Court struck down the state's 2024 map as an illegal racial gerrymander.
+SB116 proposed eliminating both majority-Black congressional districts, creating a 5-1 or competitive 4–2 majority Republican split.
+SB121 proposed eliminating one majority-Black district (leaving only District 2), a map that ultimately advanced and was signed into law.
+SB130 proposed eliminating one majority-Black district while structuring the remaining district differently (keeping only District 6).

 Legislative ratings, record and issues

-In May 2017, Morris opposed in the House Ways and Means Committee a plan by his Republican colleague, Rob Shadoin of Ruston which collectively would have raised taxes on businesses and lowered them for what Shadoin said would constitute 90 percent of individual taxpayers.
+In May 2017, Morris opposed a plan in the House Ways and Means Committee introduced by his Republican colleague, Rob Shadoin of Ruston.
+The plan collectively would have raised taxes on businesses and lowered them for what Shadoin said would constitute 90 percent of individual taxpayers.
 When his measure was killed in committee, Shadoin said, "You can kiss tax reform goodbye."
 Four individual bills were combined into one on the advice of Shadoin's Democratic ally, Major Thibaut of New Roads.
-Morris said that the opponents of Shadoin's bill managed to stop the legislation on the premise that the measure "would not help the state's fiscal situation and would in fact make it worse.
-At the same time it would have made the tax code much more progressive (making higher income earners pay more) and would have eliminated the deduction for federal income.
+Morris stated that the opponents of Shadoin's bill managed to stop the legislation on the premise that the measure "would not help the state's fiscal situation and would in fact make it worse."
+He added that it would have made the tax code more progressive by increasing taxes on higher income earners, while eliminating the deduction for federal income tax.
 The committee didn't see the benefit from a set of bills that made the state fiscal situation worse in the name of purported tax reform."